 While paying on claims is based on your policy’s coverage, there are some common claims that insurance companies receive for boats.

 When your boat is struck by underwater elements

 Underwater hazards are not only common, but they pose a significant risk to your boat.
 These occurrences are prevalent not only in Arkansas but in other states as well.
 However, if you have comprehensive and collision coverage, you can rest assured knowing your boat is covered, that way you can make a claim if your boat happens to face damage from underwater objects.

 Even though school is starting back up here in Rogers, Arkansas, there is still plenty of time to hit the water.
 With this in mind, lakes are still busy with boaters trying to soak up the last few weeks of warm weather.
 With so much activity on the water, accidents are bound to occur.
 Luckily, boat insurance here at G&G Independent Insurance typically covers you against boat collisions.
 If your boat is insured and includes collision coverage, you are always able to make a claim.
 In the event your vessel happen to face damage as a result of a collision with other boats.

 When your boat is damaged by weather

 Extreme weather conditions can also pose a significant risk to your boat.
 At any time, lighting, wind, hail, or severe storms can damage your boat.
-Luckily, with a boat insurance policy that includes weather damage coverage, you can always file a claim in case your boat is damaged by extreme weather.
+Luckily, with a policy that includes weather damage coverage, you can always file a claim in case your boat is damaged by extreme weather.